theharmy/OverKeys/docs/user-guide/preferences.md

 Configure keyboard shortcuts for controlling OverKeys:

 - **Enable hotkeys**: Turn keyboard shortcuts on or off
-- **Visibility hotkey**: Set a shortcut to force show/hide the keyboard (regardless if auto-hide is on/off)
+- **Toggle Visibility**: Set a shortcut to force show/hide the keyboard (regardless if auto-hide is on/off)
-- **Auto-hide hotkey**: Set a shortcut to toggle the auto-hide feature
+- **Toggle Auto Hide**: Set a shortcut to toggle the auto-hide feature
-- **Move hotkey**: Set a shortcut to toggle the ability to move the keyboard
+- **Toggle Move**: Set a shortcut to toggle the ability to move the keyboard
-- **Preferences hotkey**: Set a shortcut to quickly open the preferences window
+- **Open Preferences**: Set a shortcut to quickly open the preferences window
+- **Increase Opacity**: Set a shortcut to make the keyboard more opaque
+- **Decrease Opacity**: Set a shortcut to make the keyboard more transparent

 ## Learn Tab